jo3-l/markpdf/README.md

 ### Custom starting page numbers

-When adding bookmarks according to a table of contents, it is often convenient to set a custom starting page, such that `p1` refers not to page 1 of the PDF but rather to, say, page 7, the first page of content.
+When adding bookmarks according to a table of contents, it is often convenient to set a custom starting page, such that `1` refers not to page 1 of the PDF but rather to, say, page 7, the first page of content.
 To do this, use the `set` command.
 For example:

 ```
-p1.
-Cover
+Cover, 1
-p4.
-Table of Contents
+Table of Contents, 4

 set 7
-p1.
-Mechanics
+Mechanics, 1
 ```

 The above creates three bookmarks: one to page 1 of the PDF titled "Cover", one